 In reality, things aren’t so binary.
 Buying journeys begin long before prospects start talking to salespeople – a phenomenon exacerbated in the digital age.
 People with problems begin searching for solutions.
 They read guides, explore blog posts, download whitepapers and watch videos.

 In the IT and tech sectors (when products are often both unique and complex), the independent research phase of the buying process is typically lengthy.
-Illuminating it with a CRM helps growing organizations woo more customers.
+Illuminating it with a CRM helps growing organisations woo more customers.

 And illuminating the early stages of the buying process is exactly what Workbooks CRM does.
 Smart in-built tech reveals what prospects are researching, highlighting individual prospect frustrations, wants, needs and desires.
 Armed with the insights, tech and IT firms can respond accordingly – for example, through outbound marketing communications, sales calls or even strategy tweaks.
-Recording and analyzing what prospects are up to early on increases efficiencies and boosts conversion rates – nudging the all-important bottom line in the right direction.
+Recording and analysing what prospects are up to early on increases efficiencies and boosts conversion rates – nudging the all-important bottom line in the right direction.

 2. Workbooks reduces the length of the buying process